Aniket-1295/NetFlixGpt/README.md

     - we can create local state & make it dynamic.
     - we can put the trailer on redxStore so we can get it from there here we need not to create state of a componant.

 - 1 st way is done by creating local state.
+- 2nd way put trailer on reduxStore and fetch it for rendering